Neonatal Abstinence Syndrome

 Who is at risk for neonatal abstinence syndrome?

-Pregnant women who use drugs, smoke, or drink alcohol put their unborn babies at risk
+Pregnant women who use psychoactive drugs, smoke, or drink alcohol put their unborn

-for neonatal abstinence syndrome and other problems.
-Women who use drugs also may
+babies at risk for NAS and other problems.
+Women who use drugs also may be less likely

-be less likely to get prenatal care.
-This can also increase the risks for both mother
+to get prenatal care.
+This can also increase the risks for both mother and baby.

 What are the symptoms of neonatal abstinence syndrome?

-Symptoms of withdrawal may start as soon as 24 to 48 hours after birth.
-Or they may
+Withdrawal symptoms may start as soon as 24 to 48 hours after birth.
+Or they may start

 Premature babies may have a lower risk for withdrawal symptoms or have less severe